A Farmgirl's Kitchen®

 Steak internal temperature for medium-rare should be 135 degrees F when removed from the grill.

-Use your ThermoWorks Thermapen to check the temperature of anything you grill.
-Traeger Grills has a great grilling guide for cooking your steaks to your desired doneness. thermapens in multiple colors
+Check the temperature of anything you grill with a thermometer.
+Traeger Grills has a great grilling guide for cooking your steaks to your desired doneness.

 Whiskey marinated steak on a grill.